-A key tool in this process is the procedure for measuring customer perception of service quality in BT, which describes in detail the actions and methods used to collect and analyze customer feedback.
+A key tool in this process is the Procedure for Measuring Customer Perception of Service Quality in BT, which describes in detail the actions and methods used to collect and analyze customer feedback.
+A key tool in this process is the Procedure for Measuring Customer Perception of Service Quality at BT, which describes in detail the actions and methods used to collect and analyze customer feedback.
 This procedure aims to assess not only the quality of the Bank's services and products, but also the quality of the interactions between customers and BT employees in the various banking processes.
 By collecting and interpreting customer opinions, the Bank can determine the extent to which its services meet customer expectations and needs and take effective action to continuously improve the customer experience.

+This procedure aims to assess not only the quality of the Bank's services and products, but also the quality of interactions between customers and BT employees in the different Banking processes.
+By collecting and interpreting customers' opinions, the Bank can determine the extent to which its services meet their expectations and needs, which enables effective measures to be taken to continuously improve the customer experience.

-In addition, the Group-wide ICT event reporting guidelines govern the process for the management and reporting of ICT incidents.
+In addition, the Group-wide ICT Event Reporting Guidelines govern the process for the management and reporting of ICT incidents.
 This instruction sets out how such events are reported, investigated and resolved within the Group, ensuring an efficient flow of information between the relevant structures.
 Through clear and timely communication of technological incidents, the Bank can minimize their impact on its activities and on customers, thus maintaining a high level of security and operational continuity.